AndrewMonteith/UFL/README.md

 ### POINTS TO TALK ABOUT
+- Hashing is much faster, I was being an idiot
 - .T syntax for transposing causes performance penality.
 See src/tensoralgebra.jl
 - Need I worry about storing the integrals sorted in a form?
 (I think there was some other question I had in week 3 about sorting)
     - Will I ever deal with forms large enough that it matters
 - Interesting point as the size of the type tree goes, writing efficient type descriptions in src/corefunctions.jl becomes a little more difficult
+- the reconstruct function in src/integration.jl is quite neat I think

 ### POINTS I COULD WRITE ABOUT
 1. Wanting immutability has meant: